HonkeyKong/libKong/README.md

 ## Why?

-  Why the hell not?
-People still make NES games, but not enough people are making/releasing them like they should.
+  Why not?
+People still make NES games, but not enough people are making and releasing them like they should.
 The way I see it, anything that makes it a little easier for someone on the fence or struggling up the slope is better for everyone.